ta3map/Synapto_Catcher/README.md

 ## Getting Started

 ### Select File
-To get started for the first time, you need to select a CSZ image file or a table with a list of CSZ files in Excel table (see [Working with Excel table](#working-with-excel-table)
+To get started for the first time, you need to select an image file (CSZ or LIF) or a table with a list of CSZ files in Excel table (see [Working with Excel table](#working-with-excel-table)
 ).

 ![Select File example](images/select_file_gui_example.png)